vakarianplay/GoMeshtasticBot/README.md

 # GoMeshtasticBot
 Informer and logger for meshtastic

-Used go library goMesh: github.com/lmatte7/gomesh
+Using go library goMesh: https://github.com/lmatte7/gomesh